 To: John LeVerage, CEO-elect

-From: Capital Structure Team (Jeff Dasovich, Mark Guinney, James Jackson, Dylan Wyndam)
+From: Capital Structure Team (Jeff Dasovich, Mark Guinney, James Jackson, DylanWindham)

 Date: February 26, 2001

 Re: Capital Structure Policy in Wake of Recent Retirement of Mr. LaPorte

 Summary and Recommendation

 At your direction, the capital structure team has reviewed the company’s capital structure policy and recommends that the company modify its policy.
 Based on our analysis, the team concludes that the company should shift from its historical “zero debt” policy to one that takes advantage of leverage.
 Specifically, the team recommends that the company adopt a debt-to-total-capital ratio of 50 percent.
 We believe that the 50% level offers a risk-reward profile that investors and capital markets will readily accept.
 We conclude that the 30% level deprives shareholders of additional value, while the 70% level would increase the company’s financial risk to a level that investors and financial markets would find unacceptable.